Witivio/Documentation/src/solutions/calendar-pro/fundamentals/calendar-customization/Calendar-pro-view.md

+# Customizing the view in Calendar Pro

-# How can I change the first day of the week in Calendar Pro?
+## How can I change the first day of the week in Calendar Pro?

 <p class="no-margin">Click the ⚙️ button, and <b>select '⚙️ Settings' (1). </b></p>
 <p class="no-margin"></p>